SWI-Prolog/packages-real/README.txt

-r..eal,  0:0:7, October 2012
+r..eal,  0:1:0, December 2012
 ---

 r..eal is a c-based interface for connecting R to Prolog.
-See the documentation at doc/r..eal.html for more information.
+See the documentation at doc/html/real.html for more information.
+There is also a paper doc/padl2013-real.pdf and a user's guide doc/guide.pdf .

 This version works on current versions of SWI and YAP.
 To get the latest git version of r..eal goto